Lajos Simicska

 The public considered him one of Fidesz 's main allies and beneficiaries.
 He was a member of the István Bibó vocational college, which later served as the core of Fidesz.
 Afterwards he became the treasurer of Fidesz, and between 1998–1999 he was the president of APEH.
 As a businessman, he became the owner of Közgép and the CEO of Mahir, and the opposition regularly criticized the fact that his companies won significantly more state tenders during the rule of Fidesz.

 The G-Day and the "Orbán-Simicska War"

-At the beginning of 2015 he had made a public vulgar statement about Prime Minister Viktor Orbán (which became known as the G-Day for the vulgar word used).
+At the beginning of 2015 he had made a public vulgar statement about Prime Minister Viktor Orbán, likening him to geci (the Hungarian word for semen); this event became known by the shorthand 'G-day' and sparked the O1G protest movement.
 After the fallout, his companies did not win any more public tenders from the state and eventually his main company, Közgép was excluded from public tenders for 3 years.